 Sec.
 3. Incumbents shall continue to serve until their successors qualify, which shall be the close of the stated annual meeting unless otherwise designated by the Board of Directors.

 Sec.
-4. In elections of Officers a majority of members present at the meeting shall elect.
+4. In elections of President-elect, Vice President, and Recording-Secretary, a majority of members present at the annual meeting shall elect.
 In cases of multiple candidates, a clear majority of one-half plus one of the votes cast shall elect.
-In the absence of a clear majority, a second ballot shall determine the election of one of the two nominees receiving the greatest number of votes on the original ballot.
+In the absence of a clear majority, a second ballot shall determine the election of 1 of the 2 nominees receiving the greatest number of votes on the original ballot.

 Sec.
-5. In annual elections of Directors-at-large, each Member may vote for five of the Members nominated as candidates in an initial round of nominations.
+5. In annual elections of Directors-at-large, each Member may vote for 5 of the Members nominated as candidates in an initial round of nominations.
 The five nominees receiving the greatest total number of votes shall be declared elected.
 In addition to the election of these 5 Directors, an additional Director shall be elected from student nominees.
 To be eligible for nomination as a student, the Member must be enrolled or accepted for enrollment in a college or university in the Fall Term following the meeting at which the election is taking place.
-A majority of both student and non-student Members voting shall elect following the procedure specified for Officers in Sec.
-4. Directors elected from the pool of student nominees are eligible to complete their full term regardless of continued student status, and may be re-nominated for a student Director position as long as they retain student status.
-Each Director-at-large serves a 3-year term.
+Directors elected from the pool of student nominees are eligible to complete their full term regardless of continued student status, and may be re-nominated for a student Director position as long as they retain student status.

 Sec.
-6. The Secretary-Treasurer and the Publications Director shall be elected by the Board of Directors.
-The elections of Secretary-Treasurer and Publications Director shall be for an anticipated 6-year term, both with annual reconfirmation by the Board and re-appointment possible by mutual consent of the incumbent Officer and the Board.
+6. The Secretary-Treasurer, Publications Director, and Program Director shall be elected by the Board of Directors.
+The elections of Secretary-Treasurer, Publications Director, and Program Director shall be for an anticipated 6-year term, with annual reconfirmation by the Board and re-appointment possible by mutual consent of the incumbent Officer and the Board.
 Performance by these Officers shall be reviewed at each annual stated meeting, with re-appointment anticipated for the specified term unless prior notice has been received of unwillingness to continue to serve, or for just cause.
 Just cause may be determined by either:

-a) A vote of no confidence by a majority of the Board at the annual Board meeting, or
+a) A vote of no confidence by a majority of the Board, or

 b) A petition indicating no confidence that is signed by 20 percent or more of the Members present at an annual stated meeting.
 Such a petition shall require the Board to submit the question of confidence electronically to the membership for a vote.
 Passage shall require a majority of those Members voting.

 Sec.
-7. No Member may hold two offices concurrently, except for a Past President, who may serve as Recording Secretary, Publications Director, or Chair of the Trustees, but will not be entitled to more than one vote.
+7. No Member may hold two offices concurrently, except for a Past President, who may serve as Recording Secretary, Secretary Treasurer, Publications Director, Program Director, or Chair of the Trustees, but will not be entitled to more than one vote.

 Sec.
-8. Vacancies among the Officers or Directors-at-large may be filled temporarily by appointment by the Board upon recommendation from the President, and persons so appointed shall hold office until their successor shall have been elected.
+8. Vacancies among the Officers or Directors-at-large may be filled temporarily by appointment of the Board upon recommendation from the President, and persons so appointed shall hold office until their successor shall have been elected.

 Sec.
 9. Only the President is empowered to speak for the Society, and shall preside over the Board of Directors and at the Members’ sessions of the Society.
-It shall be the President's responsibility to appoint chairs of all committees and approve all committee members (except the Publications Director and members of the Publications Advisory Board), and the President may organize, charge, and discharge ad hoc committees as needed in the conduct of affairs of the Society.
+It shall be the President's responsibility to appoint chairs of all committees and approve all committee members.
+The President may organize, charge, and discharge ad hoc committees as needed in the conduct of affairs of the Society.

 Sec.
 10. The President-elect shall serve in the absence of the President.